We don’t know when disaster or emergency will strike

 Doreen realized that the faint burning smell her nose caught earlier was not the aroma of the brewing coffee.
 But, the smell of the carton boxes caught fire.
 Her instinct told her to make a run for it.

 Knowing a nearby fire exit, she dashed the narrow pathway to the door.
 It could have been the panic she felt.
 It could have been the dimly lit corridor, or it could have been the clutter strewn all around.

 All she could remember when she woke up in Intensive Care was sprawling on the ground a few feet away from the exit door.
 And was coughing and half choking from the smoke as her co-workers pulled her to safety.

-Why should companies make every effort to ensure safety and health in the workplace?
+Why should companies make every effort to ensure safety and health in their workplace?

-Why are both the safety of employees and labor safety important?
+Why are both the safety of employee/employees and labor safety in the business important?

 - Reduces health risks for employees

 - Positive business image to prospective employees, business partners, and/or consumers

 - Reduces the chance of lawsuits from disgruntled employees and possible administrative fines from government agencies